latchbio/latch/docs/source/tutorials/metamage.md

 ## What You Will Learn

-Bioinformatics workflows often deal with pipelines with tens to hundreds of potential tasks, where each task performs an analysis given some input.
+Bioinformatics workflows often deal with pipelines with tens to hundreds of tasks, where each task processes a set of input values.

 It is best practice to package groups of tasks into modular workflows and reuse these workflows in a larger workflow.